garrandall/popular-music-data/tracks/yikes-nicki-minaj.md

 I don't play with demons, Satan, get thee behind, yeah 'Bout to get fucked up on margarita with two limes, yeah

-Ooh, I've been the same, ain't shit changed, this ain't nothin' new (Woo) That pretty frame, diamond chain, what the fuck it do?
+Oh, I've been the same, ain't shit changed, this ain't nothin' new (Woo) That pretty frame, diamond chain, what the fuck it do?
 Yo, clear the way, it's some bad bitches comin' through (Sheesh) I give two F's like the letters that are on my shoe